JonathanDn/vue-companies-israel/README.md

 👨‍💻 Follow me on [Twitter](https://twitter.com/jodoron).

 ### Donation
-If this project helped you reduce development time, you can buy me a cup of coffee :)
+If this project helped you , you can buy me a cup of coffee :)

 * Paypal - yonidn7@gmail.com